CMNDEGWA/De-commerce/README.md

-# De-commerce: Backend & Frontend Overview
+# Django E-Commerce: Backend & Frontend Overview

 This project is split into two main parts: